crdietrich/meerkat/README.md

                         output with scale fromzero to the number GRAPH in Watts
 ```
-## Terminal Use Examples

-###Unlimited samples at 0.5 second interval and print to the terminal:
+#### Unlimited samples at 0.5 second interval and print to the terminal:
 ```
 $ python terminal.py -n inf -i 0.5